Home » Cardiovascular Health » Human Circulatory System » Blood Circulation

 How to prevent blood clots?

 Blood clots, also known as Deep Vein Thrombosis (DVT) is life threatening and should be taken seriously.
-While blood clots happen anywhere in the body, they are most common in the legs, pelvis and thigh areas… The blood clot is a part of our natural healing process, as we see the scab that develops on a cut.
+While blood clots can happen anywhere in the body, they are most common in the legs, pelvis and thigh areas… The blood clot is a part of our healing process, as we see the scab that develops on a cut.
 However, when a blood clot dislodges from the veins and travels through the body to the heart, it can cause death Symptoms may be slight or noticeable.
 What can be the causes and how to prevent blood clots?

 How To Prevent Blood Clots